marnelfr/noteKeeper/README.md

 We can even specify the among of space that a specific item will use and the remaining areas will be divided for others.
 - **RelativeLayout:** provides relative positioning that can be relative to one another or to a parent. **It's not use anymore**.

-#### New released Layout classes
+### New released Layout classes
 - **ConstraintLayout:** it's a extremely flexible layout class.
 And it often the only layout class needed.
 It's has a first-class design-time experience.
 It closely integrated with the Android Studio Designer.
-It uses constraints leverage by its children.\
+It uses constraints leverage by its children.
-We can have
+1. We can have
     - relative size and positioning
     - ratio-based size and positioning
     - Group size/position distribution known as chains.
     - do weighted relationships (e.g. a centered item but slightly to the left.)
-    - guideline-based size/position where view elements are visible at runtime, but they are used to allow users to control positioning within screens.\
+    - guideline-based size/position where view elements are visible at runtime, but they are used to allow users to control positioning within screens.
-When using it ach view should generally have
+1. When using it each view should generally have
     - at least one horizontal and vertical constraint otherwise, it ends up positioned at 0, 0
-    - can set more than one of each (e.g. one on the left side and another on the right side in order to center the view)\
+    - but we can set more than one of each (e.g. one on the left side and another on the right side in order to center the view).
-When setting constraints with the designer, views will have a box around them allowing us to interact with them easily within the designer.\
+1. When setting constraints with the designer, views will have a box around them allowing us to interact with them easily within the designer.\
 So setting constraints within the designer,
     - we can drag circles at the midline of the box to create constraint relationship.
     - we can drag squares that that box has at its corners to set fixed sizing within the designer